Software Development (BSc) (Level 7)

 Leaving Cert Subjects:

-Helpful subjects that contain some element of problem solving e.g. Mathematics, Science, Engineering, and Business Studies.
+Helpful subjects that contain some element of problem solving e.g. Mathematics, Science, and Engineering.

 The first year curriculum is common for all degrees in the Department of Computer Science.
 All first year students study the same modules and this means that students can transfer to another programme in the Department in year two if they meet the CAO entry requirements for that programme when they enter CIT.
 This offers great flexibility for qualifying students who may wish to change programmes after year one.
 This flexibility allows a student to make a more informed decision one year into his/her studies.